The Harmful Effects of Second-hand Smoke

 It is against the law to smoke or use tobacco in schools or on school property.

-It is against the law to smoke inside or within 3 metres of a doorway, window or air intake of a public building.
+It is against the law to smoke inside or within 3 meters of a doorway, window or air intake of a public building or workplace (including work vehicles)

 For more information, visit the following websites: